 Although anyone can have low levels of vitamin C, there are some people who may be more at risk of vitamin C deficiency.
 The people more at risk of vitamin C deficiency include those who:

 - Pregnant - Your body needs more of the vital nutrients in order for healthy growth and development of your little one.
 Not intaking enough vitamins and minerals during this time could cause vitamin C deficiency.
-For some, taking pregnancy supplements can help you encourage nutrient intake while pregnant.
+For some, taking pregnancy supplements can help nutrient intake while pregnant.

 - Do not eat enough fruits and vegetables - Because vitamin C is found in fruits and vegetables, those that don’t eat enough of these foods are more at risk of vitamin C deficiency.